 - Bug fixing

-How GIT Cherry-pick works?
+How GIT Cherry-pick Works?

-A defect found in code in the Production environment and a fix needs to be implemented.
+A defect found in code in the Production environment and a fix need to be implemented.
 Once the change is implemented, and a defect is fixed, now it is time to bring this code change back in the Development environment so that the defect will not occur again and again in the future production environment.

 The first option is a simple git merge, and it is an ideal solution if it works.
 However, other changes are done in the Production environment, and those can not be brought back to the Development environment while merging.
 And in that case, cherry-pick is the correct option.